Ghedeon/ADB-Uninstall/README.md

 Android Studio/Intellij IDEA plugin which provides simple visual uninstalling support for android applications.

 ## Installation
+   Plugin is available for installation from official [JetBrains plugin repository](http://plugins.jetbrains.com/plugin/7326?pr=androidstudio).

+   Or, from binary file:
    Settings → Plugins → Install plugin from disk…

-## Comming soon
-   Will be available to install from the official JetBrains plugin repository.

 ## Note
 If, for some reason, this plugin doesn't work for you and you want to help me fix it.<br>
 Please, run you IDE from the command line, try to reproduce the bug and send me all exceptions from the command line output related to com.vv.adbuninstall package.<br>